AOBletsee/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# Analysis of Kickstarter Fundraising Campaigns

-## Performing Analysis on Kickstarter Data to Uncover Trends
+## Performing Analysis on Kickstarter Data of Fundraising Campaigns to Uncover Trends

 ### Purpose